24

 1. Erosion of Soil

-Ironic how the very same process that creates soil for vegetation and makes possible the life on Earth is also the process that contributes to its erosion.
-When soil particles are broken down to smaller particles, it becomes a lot easier for it to be carried away by environmental factors like water and wind.
-In relation to this, when the topmost soil gets eroded, its fertility declines hence causing a simultaneous reduction in the productivity of the land.
+Ironic how the process that creates soil for vegetation and makes life possible on Earth also contributes to its erosion.
+When soil particles are broken down into smaller particles, it becomes easier to carry them away by environmental factors like water and wind.
+Concerning this, when the topsoil gets eroded, its fertility declines, causing a simultaneous reduction in the productivity of the land.

 2. Mass Wasting

-Mass wasting is a phenomenon wherein rocks are broken down to smaller particles up to the point they make possible an erosion further enhanced by gravity.
-For instance, a mudslide is a type of mass wasting wherein soil, and rock particles are mixed together forming a pool of mud that can bury almost anything.
+Mass wasting is a phenomenon wherein rocks are broken down into smaller particles up to a point they make possible an erosion further enhanced by gravity.
+For instance, a mudslide is a type of mass wasting wherein soil and rock particles are mixed, forming a mud pool that can bury almost anything.
 Another type of mass wasting is rock slides.
-As its name suggests, rock slides are huge masses of rocks fallen off by an avalanche.
+As its name suggests, rock slides are huge masses of rocks fallen off by an avalanche[8].

 3. Gradual Break Down

 The saying “Life will always find a way” proves true for this example.
-As explained earlier, plant roots can grow in gaps beneath concrete and can create a force that is strong enough to break it.
+As explained earlier, plant roots can grow in gaps beneath concrete, creating a strong force to break it.
 Sometimes, the effect can be damaging as it can make them more prone to breakage even with slight disturbances like an earthquake.

-Imagine if weathering never occurred, the Earth would have a surface of the bare rock, and no plant or animal life could exist.
-However, too much occurrence of the process, as previously stated, can be catastrophic.
-Over time, even the largest of rocks and strongest of concrete will erode.
-While of course, the biological processes exhibited by living organisms is inevitable, humans can make certain efforts to mitigate its harmful effects.
+Imagine if weathering never occurred; the Earth would have a surface of bare rock, and no plant or animal life could exist.
+However, as previously stated, too many process occurrences can be catastrophic.
+Over time, even the largest and strongest concrete rocks will erode.
+While the biological processes exhibited by living organisms are inevitable, humans can make certain efforts to mitigate their harmful effects.

-At present, various environmental organizations promote the planting of trees in eroding mountains and other land masses.
-As a biological organism (who directly and indirectly contribute to biological weathering) of planet Earth, can you think of other ways too?
+Various environmental organizations promote planting trees in eroding mountains and other landmasses.
+As a biological organism (that, directly and indirectly, contributes to biological weathering) of planet Earth, can you think of other ways, too?